 How Foel Fach Wind Farm could look from Cae’r Garreg

-Pre-application consultation for the proposed Foel Fach Wind Farm
+Pre-application consultation held for the proposed Foel Fach Wind Farm

-During the consultation we are inviting feedback on our full draft planning application.
+During the consultation we invited feedback on our full draft planning application and held three public consultation events in Cwmtirmynach, Y Bala and Sarnau.

 About Foel Fach Wind Farm